 Depth of design is an intangible but apparent aspect of a project where a user can sense that the product is highly developed and contains elements from culture.
 For example, Apple used proportional fonts from having a knowledge of fine literature and printing techniques, and Microsoft and other companies copied the idea.

 I consider myself an artist.
 I became somewhat skilled at art, poetry, and songwriting before learning how to code.
 Therefore sometimes I call myself a “programmer artist” intentionally to turn the insult into a positive.
 I sometimes hyphenate the term as “programmer-artist,” so people don’t get the impression that I’ve missed a comma since the term is made up and it could appear at the end of a list and appear to be two separate things.
 However, I consider my art and programming to be inseparable–I wouldn’t have as many outlets for creativity if I didn’t program, and I wouldn’t be able to make certain unique contributions to programming without my non-programming skills.
-Here is a video I made today (just over 7 min) about programmer art, the history of Big Red and sprite characters in Minetest, and my work in progress on a new version:
+Here is a video I made today (just over 7 min) about programmer art, the history of Big Red and sprite characters in Luanti, and my work in progress on a new version:

 This guy is pretty evil, varying from devilish to zombie-like to reptilian.
 Each version has been a different type or combination of types.
 Each type can tell its own story, and these versions of Big Red are not consistent with each other.
 Having evil enemies can be an important part of creating didactic or dramatic encounters or stories, and cultural knowledge behind the type of the enemy is critical in the case of storytelling.
-Even though Minetest doesn’t have a story (at least not yet…a “game” as described above or multiplayer DM could use Minetest to tell a story, especially with enhancements to permissions in Final Minetest), changing the type of an enemy breaks continuity.
-Constantly resetting expectations, such as in this case and the case of minetest.net releases which break old mods and worlds, decreases the ability of players to become familiar with or loyal to a game.
+A game or multiplayer DM could use Luanti to tell a story (especially with mods that can be used to protect the environment such as antigrief), but that is hindered by an enemy’s core characteristics changing since that breaks continuity.